Axel Fischer: Political career

 In parliament, Fischer first served on the Committee on Education, Research and Technology Assessment from 1998 until 2009.
-Since the 2009 elections, he has been a member of the Budget Committee and the Audit Committee.
-In this capacity, he serves as rapporteur on the annual budget of the Federal Ministry of Labour and Social Affairs (BMAS) and the Federal Employment Agency (BA).
-He is also a member of the German Parliament's Berlin-Taipei Parliamentary Circle of Friends.
+From the 2009 elections, he was a member of the Budget Committee and the Audit Committee.
+In this capacity, he served as rapporteur on the annual budget of the Federal Ministry of Labour and Social Affairs (BMAS) and the Federal Employment Agency (BA).
+He was also a member of the German Parliament's Berlin-Taipei Parliamentary Circle of Friends.

 In addition to his committee assignments, Fischer was member of the German delegation to the Parliamentary Assembly of the Council of Europe (PACE) from 2010 until 2018.
 In 2009 he succeeded Edward O'Hara as chairman of the Committee on Technology and Aerospace.
 He also served as rapporteur on Armenia from 2011 until 2014 (alongside John Prescott and later Alan Meale) and on Ukraine in 2017.
 From 2014 until 2018, he was one of the Assembly's vice-presidents.

 Following the 2017 German federal election, the CDU/CSU parliamentary group decided against including Fischer in its list of nominees for Germany's new 18 person-strong delegation to PACE; the decision has been linked in media reports to his alleged role in limiting PACE's efforts to hold the Azerbaijan government under Ilham Aliyev accountable for human rights abuses as well as possible corruption.

 In early 2020, Fischer co-founded an informal cross-party group of MPs from the CDU, CSU and FDP parties who opposed a potential coalition government between CDU/CSU and the Green Party.

 By March 2021, the CDU/CSU parliamentary group's leadership announced that Fischer would be replaced as chair of the Audit Committee.
 He was succeeded by Carsten Körber.